0xc0dec/demo-rs/README.md

 # About

-A simple graphics demo where you can fly around, spawn boxes with physics and grab them.
+A simple graphics demo where you can fly around, spawn boxes and grab them.

 ![Demo](/demo.gif?raw=true)